77max77/77max77/README.md

 - 🌱 I'm a college student.

-- 🖥️ My major is computer engineering
+- 🖥️ My major is Computer Science and Engineering.

 - 📫 How to reach me **maxkingdom34@gmail.com**